-- Cut out old and weak, dead, or very damaged main canes.
-Keep in mind that brown branches are not necessarily dead; they may just be older and woody.
-If canes are alive but weak and produced very little last year, they should go, too.
+Each spring, cut off weak, dead, or damaged canes.
+The brown branches are not necessarily dead though; they may just be old and woody.
+If canes are alive, but weak, and produced very few blooms last year, consider removing them.

-- Train and tie up new major canes as needed, just as you did before.
-New major canes can replace old ones you had to cut down, or they can be directed to a new area of your growing space.
+Also, train and tie up new major canes, as needed.
+These canes can be used to replace any dead ones or they can be directed to a new area of growing space.

 Lastly, cut unneeded canes in the spring.
 New major canes will often form from as suckers at the plant's base or from bolting growth on a major cane.
 Snip them off at the base as part of regular plant maintenance.